LLNL/axom/src/axom/slic/docs/sphinx/sections/getting_started.rst

 ^^^^^^^^^^^^^^^^^^^^^

-Once the output destination of messages is specified, messages can be logged using the :ref:`sections/slic_macros`, as demonstrated in the code snippet below.
+Once the output destination of messages is specified, messages can be logged using the :ref:`SlicMacros`, as demonstrated in the code snippet below.

 .. literalinclude:: ../../../examples/basic/logging.cpp